Q: Why do you network?

 Not a day goes by when I’m not faced with a challenge about medical practice or the business of radiology.
 It’s my network of colleagues, locally and nationally, that provides me with the knowledge, anecdotes, and support to deal with these challenges.

-Magda Rizer, DO, is an attending at Brigham and Women’s Hospital in Boston.
+Magda Rizer, DO, is a Breast Imaging Fellow at Brigham and Women's Hospital